PojavLauncherTeam/PojavLauncher_iOS/README.md

 * Microsoft and demo mode support for logging into Minecraft.
 * ...and much more!

+This repository contains the code for our iOS, iPadOS, and tvOS port of PojavLauncher.
+Looking for [Android?](https://github.com/PojavLauncherTeam/PojavLauncher)

 ## Getting started with PojavLauncher
 The [PojavLauncher Website](https://pojavlauncherteam.github.io/INSTALL.html#ios) has extensive documentation on how to install, set up, and play!
 For those who wish to install quickly, here's the basics:

+### Requirements
+At the minimum, you'll need one of the following devices on iOS 12.2 or tvOS 14.0 and later:
+- iPhone 6s and later
+- iPad (5th generation) and later
+- iPad Air (2nd generation) and later
+- iPad mini (4th generation) and later
+- iPad Pro (all models)
+- iPod touch (7th generation)
+- Apple TV HD

+However, we recommend one of the following devices on iOS or tvOS 14.0 and later:
+- iPhone XS and later, excluding iPhone XR and iPhone SE (2nd generation)
+- iPad (10th generation) and later
+- iPad Air (4th generation) and later
+- iPad mini (6th generation) and later
+- iPad Pro (all models), excluding iPad Pro (9.7-inch)
+- Apple TV 4K (3rd generation)

+Apple TV support is currently in development.

 ### Setting up to sideload
 PojavLauncher can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
 Installing with TrollStore allows you to permenantly sign the application, automatically enable JIT, and increase memory limits.